-Dr Pendry is an Herbal Medicine Practitioner with a PhD in Phytotherapy involving the investigation and identification of antioxidant activity in a small selection of medicinal plants traditionally used in the treatment of chronic age-related diseases.
-Her particular interest in the treatment of Cancer with Complementary therapies and mental health has evolved from her previous work as a practitioner with Barnet Cancer Care and as a Mental Health Act Manager for Barnet, Enfield and Haringey Mental Health Trust.
-She has responsibility for the leadership of the blended learning BSc in Herbal Medicine and public access Herbal Medicine clinic at UEL.
+Dr Pendry is an herbal medicine practitioner with a PhD in Phytotherapy involving the investigation and identification of antioxidant activity in a small selection of medicinal plants traditionally used in the treatment of chronic age-related diseases.
+Her particular interest in the treatment of cancer with complementary therapies and mental health has evolved from her previous work as a practitioner with Barnet Cancer Care and as a mental health act manager for Barnet, Enfield and Haringey Mental Health Trust and latterly Cornerstone House, a service providing a rehabilitation and recovery service for those people from a mental illness.
+At UEL she has responsibility for the leadership of the BSc in Pharmaceutical Science, and was formerly programme leader for Herbal Medicine.

-She is a member of the government’s Herbal Medicine Advisory Committee and Editor-In Chief of the Journal of Herbal Medicine
+She is a member of the government's Herbal Medicine Advisory Committee (HMAC) and Editor-In Chief of the Journal of Herbal Medicine.